mavenlink/design-system/src/components/file-picker/file-picker.md

 Default usage

-You can either select files via the file dialog picker, or, drop the files onto the "dropzone".
+You may either select files via the file dialog picker, or, drop the files onto the "dropzone".

 ```jsx